Isidore Borecky: Life

 Bishop Borecky was born in the Ukrainian peasant family in Halychyna.
-After the school and gymnasium education, he subsequently studied philosophy and theology in the Greek Catholic Theological Academy in Lviv (1932–1936) and Ludwig Maximilian University in Munich, Germany (1936–1938).
+After the school and gymnasium education, he subsequently studied philosophy and theology in the Greek Catholic Theological Academy in Lviv (1932–1936) and the Ludwig-Maximilians-Universität München (LMU) in Munich, Germany (1936–1938).
 Borecky was ordained as a priest on July 17, 1938.
-In the same year he went to Canada for the pastoral work and here he had a various pastoral assignments and served as parish priest in the parishes of Apostolic Exarchate of Canada.
+In the same year he went to Canada for the pastoral work and here he had various pastoral assignments and served as parish priest in the parishes of Apostolic Exarchate of Canada.

 On January 17, 1948, Fr.
 Borecky was nominated by Pope Pius XII and on May 27, 1948 consecrated to the Episcopate as the Titular Bishop of Amathus and Apostolic Exarch of Apostolic Exarchate of Eastern Canada.
 The principal consecrator was Archbishop Basil Ladyka.

 Bishop Borecky was a one among co-founders of the Ukrainian Catholic Association "Sviata Sofia".
 He retired on June 16, 1998, and died on July 23, 2003, in the age 91.